olgapetrova-git/6-sem-java-component-based-card-game/README.md

 My bachelor study program was Business Computing (Wirtschaftsinformatik B.Sc).

 6. Semester, August-September 2020.

 The project was carried out as part of the course Components-based development.
-The project assignment was completed in 6 weeks with a grade of 1.0.
+The project assignment was accomplished within the prescribed 6-week time frame and completed with a grade of 1.0.

 This is an implementation of [Mau-Mau card game](https://en.wikipedia.org/wiki/Mau-Mau_(card_game)) for a one real player and up to 3 virtual players.

   The project is a Java application developed using the following technologies:
   - Component Architecture
   - Maven
   - DI with Spring Context
   - JPA persistence with Hibernate and H2
   - Test cases with JUnit and Easy-Mock
   - Logging library log4j
   - MVC pattern
   - Error handling
 ## Documentation
 The Java application is accompanied by technical documentation that includes a detailed description, a component diagram, a data schema, interface documentation as a formatted JavaDoc, interface images, a description of the frameworks and runtime environment used, and a presentation of the application examples.